LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 **Requirements for using ansible-lint:**

-Before you can use `ansible-lint`, ensure the following prerequisites are met:
+Before you can use `ansible-lint`, ensure the following requiements are met:

 1.  **Python virtual environment:** A Python virtual environment must be created and activated.
 This segments the project's dependencies and prevents conflicts with system-wide packages.
 Instructions for creating and activating a virtual environment are provided in the Installation section of this README.